 How to fix Samsung Galaxy S9 Bluetooth Issues

 Method 1: Toggle Bluetooth

-The first things to do in case of Bluetooth failure on your Galaxy S9 will be to toggle the Bluetooth which is also the easiest fix to try.
-To do so, simply turn off the Bluetooth from either the settings or the quick settings of your Galaxy S9.
+The first thing to do in case of Bluetooth failure on your Galaxy S9 will be to toggle the Bluetooth, which is also the easiest fix to try.
+To do so, turn off the Bluetooth from either the settings or the quick settings of your Galaxy S9.
 After waiting for a few seconds, you can turn on Bluetooth and check whether everything is working fine or not.

 Method 2: Add as a Smart Lock Device

-Android has an option for adding your Bluetooth devices as a smart device after which your device will get unlocked automatically whenever that specific Bluetooth device is connected to your phone.
-We can add a Bluetooth device as a smart lock device on Galaxy S9 to possibly fix some of its Bluetooth issues.
+Android has an option for adding your Bluetooth devices like a smart device, after which your device will get unlocked automatically whenever that specific Bluetooth device is connected to your phone.
+We can add a Bluetooth device as a smart lock on Galaxy S9 to possibly fix some of its Bluetooth issues.
 You can do so by following the given instructions:

 - Open the ‘Settings’ app on your Galaxy S9.

 - After that, head to ‘Lock Screen and Security and find ‘Smart Lock.’